The Great Failure of the Fair Housing Act, Mapped

 In October 2015, The Reinvestment Fund, a community development financial institution, conducted an analysis of Jacksonville’s housing markets and their market strength, defined by sale prices and rate of neighborhood occupancy, foreclosure, vacancy, and home improvements.
 The resulting map looks remarkably like the redlining map made over 80 years ago.

-Jacksonville, as a city with an historically large black population (by 1910 the city was 50 percent black), was early to adopt racial zoning.
+Jacksonville, as a city with a historically large black population (by 1910 the city was 50 percent black), was early to adopt racial zoning.
 But the persistence of redlining extends beyond Southern cities that gave rise to Jim Crow legislation.
 Today, Northern and Midwestern cities also see huge gulfs in mortgage approvals between black and white households.
 In 2015 and 2016, just 5 percent of black residents in the city of St. Louis received a conventional mortgage—despite making up 48 percent of the overall population.

 Fair-lending enforcement would not happen in earnest until years after the Fair Housing Act.
 As Moving Toward Integration explains, the Community Reinvestment Act of 1977—which requires financial institutions to describe their service area and detail how they are “affirmatively” serving their customers—threw a wrench into discriminatory lending practices that seemed beyond the reach of the Fair Housing Act.